Spinal Cord Stimulation

 The trial period typically lasts about a week.
 If the patient experiences sufficient pain relief and wishes to proceed, Dr. Trujillo will move forward with the procedure to add the spinal cord stimulation implant.
 If the patient does not wish to proceed, the leads and external device are removed.

-Spinal Cord Surgery
+Implantation of Spinal Cord Stimulator

 The procedure to implant the device is similar to the trial procedure.
 Permanent leads are implanted, just as the temporary leads were.
 Once the permanent leads are in place, the generator is implanted via a small incision.
 Generators can vary in size, but the largest ones are about the size of a stopwatch.
 Generators may be implanted in the abdomen, upper buttocks, or upper chest, depending on the patient’s preferences.
 Wires are then tunneled through the body from the leads to the generator.
 Patients are given a controller to adjust the stimulation as needed.